oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/select.md

 ## Status

-Change the style of the component to the color passed in the `status` props, the allowed colors are only the main ones of vuesax
+Change the style of the component to the color passed in the `status` property, the allowed colors are only the main ones of vuesax

 :::tip
-This props can be used to indicate a missing field to the user or when something is ready.
+This property can be used to indicate a missing field to the user or when something is ready.
 :::

 </card>